c-steel/cochrane-library-crawler/README.md

 - `CochraneExtractors` is an object that contains static implementations of the `WebDataExtractor` used to obtain specific data from the Cochrane website.
 The available extractors are: `topicLinkExtractor`, `reviewExtractor`, `nextPageLinkExtractor`, and `expectedReviewCountExtractor`.
 These extractors use jsoup to obtain the data from the HTML.

 ### Automated testing
+I used JUnit to create some automated tests.
+I wanted to verify that certain functionality was working as expected, and that it did not break as I continued work on the project.

+- `WebReaderTest` - This tests that exceptions are thrown when the HTTP Response status code is not 200.
+It also tests that the response body is correctly read and that a jsoup dom is created.
+- `CochraneExtractorsTest` - This verifies the behavior of the members of `CochraneExtractors`.
+- `TestHelpers` - The `CochraneExtractors` were potentially problematic to test.
+I did not want to introduce external dependencies on the Cochrane website, and I did not want to have to wait for responses in the middle of my tests.
+To circumvent this issue, I extended the Apache `HttpClient` and `HttpResponse`.
+I created stubs that would serve up static files that I downloaded off of the Cochrane Library website.
+This way, I could be sure that my extractors worked on the actual website data without requiring an internet connection, and without introducing a dependency on the current state of the Cochrane websites.

 ### Exception handling
 Since this is a CLI program and it has a single purpose that is likley to be used by a technical person, my philosophy was that the program should fail early and provide a detailed explaination when an exception occured.
 Failing gracefully and allowing the user to continue was not a priority.
 Making it easy to debug was a priority.